Packing for a 3D and 2N travel within the country can be challenging itself, what more for abroad?

 “Travel apps make travelling a lot easier and hassle-free.
 Installing apps that would help you on your trip lets you enjoy and take out the worrying part of going on an adventure.
 Some of my favorite travel apps include XE Currency (to convert currencies), App in the Air (to track flight status), and Klook (to book discounted tickets of tours and attractions).”

-Aris Mape is a travel blogger based in Cebu.
-His blog has received awards as Best Travel Blog and Best Photo Blog among others in the Philippine Blogging Awards, Best Cebu Blogs, and BlogEx Manila.
+Travel blogger 5 has received awards as Best Travel Blog and Best Photo Blog among others in the Philippine Blogging Awards, Best Cebu Blogs, and BlogEx Manila.
 Now, he envisions his blog to be a service-based website connecting tour companies, organizers, and local guides to travelers.
-Aris loves orange, halo-halo, and PowerPoint.
+He loves orange, halo-halo, and PowerPoint.

-Nick & Dariece, the couple behind the blog, went on one big trip that changed their lives forever.
+Travel bloggers 6 went on one big trip that changed their lives forever.
 They realized that they didn’t want their trips to have an end date!
-From then on they researched and tried various jobs all over the world so that they could keep traveling.
-On the blog ‘Goats on the Road,’ they share the very best jobs that can earn people money on the road, plus their expert tips and advice, so that people can travel for as long as they want!
+From then on, they researched and tried various jobs all over the world so that they could keep traveling.
+On their blog, they share the very best jobs that can earn people money on the road, plus their expert tips and advice, so that people can travel for as long as they want!

 “Choosing our top 5 gadgets is easy.
 Because we’re digital nomads who are travelling or living abroad full-time, there are a few things that we must have with us.
 Firstly, our MacBook Pro laptops are our livelihood, followed by our iPhones!
 We also travel with the new DJI Spark drone, which captures great footage for our YouTube channel.
 Our camera is also very important for photos, but mostly videos.
 We have a Canon G7X MarkII.
 Something that we travel with but isn’t an electronic gadget is our Handpresso portable espresso machine (I’m serious!).
 It’s so handy for when we’re staying in apartments or hotels.
 All we need is hot water and some coffee grounds.
 After a few hand pumps, voila, espresso!”